Time Lost is Money Lost: 9 Business Elements You Should Outsource NOW

 Your “office” could consist of one desk and a laptop.
 Sometimes you could even bring your laptop to bed.
 Delicious.
 Stick with your core skills and your core aims.
 Outsourcing gives you time to concentrate on what you’re good at instead!

-Outsourcing can be addicting once you’ve found great freelancers.
+Outsourcing can be addictive once you’ve found great freelancers.
 You unburden yourself and you also share the wealth by letting experts do what they are good at.

 Some business elements are even better outsourced than done internally, like marketing, where you and your team are too close to the project to have an objective viewpoint.